AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes: Results

 \subsubsection{Qualitative Comparison for Texture Inpainting.}

-Fig.~\ref{fig:result_layout_comparison} (c) provides a qualitative analysis of our texture inpainting approach compared to other existing methods, using the text prompt \texttt{"A gothic living room with wooden furniture."} For this comparison, we assess baseline methods like Stable-Diffusion-2 with depth conditioning (labeled as SD images) and the result of back-propagating image pixel colors to mesh vertices using differentiable rendering (termed SD texture).
-We also evaluate MVDiffusion-generated images (MVD images) and their mesh vertex back-propagation (MVD texture).
-While SD images generate richly detailed textures, they tend to produce inconsistencies across the views, resulting in less effective back-propagation.
-MVD images, conversely, maintain a higher level of consistency.
-The back-propagation of MVD images(MVD texture) further reinforces this uniformity throughout various viewpoints.
-We integrated this approach, which combines the strengths of MVDiffusion and differentiable rendering, succeeds in creating textures that are not only consistent but also seamlessly smooth, closely mirroring the provided textual prompt.
+\cref{fig:result_comparison} (c) presents a qualitative analysis of our texture inpainting approach in comparison with other existing methods, guided by the text prompt \texttt{"A gothic living room with wooden furniture."} In this assessment, we evaluate baseline methods such as Stable-Diffusion-2 with depth conditioning (SD images) and the results of back-propagating image pixel colors to mesh vertices using differentiable rendering (SD texture).
+Additionally, we examine images generated by MVDiffusion (MVD images) and their subsequent mesh vertex back-propagation (MVD texture).
+While SD images exhibit richly detailed textures, they often lead to inconsistencies across different views, which undermines the effectiveness of back-propagation.
+In contrast, MVD images demonstrate a higher level of view consistency.
+The back-propagation of MVD images (MVD texture) further enhances this consistency across various viewpoints.
+By integrating this method, which leverages the strengths of MVDiffusion and differentiable rendering, we achieve textures that are not only consistent but also smoothly transitioned, accurately reflecting the textual prompt provided.